mosharraf-hossain/team_riders/README.md

 To run this project, we need:

 .NET 8.0 SDK
-Nuget package: NeoCortexApi Version= 1.1.4
+Nuget package: NeoCortexApi Version = 1.1.4
+Nuget package: XPlot.Plotly = 4.0.6
 For code debugging, we are using IDE Visual Studio Community 2022.

 # Usage: